jakob-bagterp/browserist/docs/settings/comparison-to-selenium/browser-types.md

 If you want to use Firefox, just replace `webdriver.Chrome()` with `webdriver.Firefox()`.
 Or use `webdriver.Edge()` for Edge.

 ### With Browserist
-With Browserist, you often can achieve the same with less and more readable code:
+With Browserist, you can often achieve the same thing, but with less and more readable code:

 ```python linenums="1"
 from browserist import Browser, BrowserSettings, BrowserType